gmmatt/torgeternity/Readme.md

 v.
 1.1.4
 - Fixed an issue where PC character descriptions weren't displaying properly
+- Fixed an issue where heavy weapon descriptions weren't displaying properly
+- Added a new generic profile for threats, which should appear in Core Rulebook and other official releases.
+You can also use it (point to systems/torgeternity/images /icons/threat.webp)

 v.
 1.1.3
 - Fixed an issue where descriptions of enhancements and vehicles weren't displaying